LivePersonInc/cacherjs/README.md

 Type: `Function`
 Default value: `Empty function`

-optional global handler for timeout of items in cache
+optional global handler for timeout of items in cache - return false if you want the items to not be deleted after ttl, or object { ttl: number, callback: function } to update the TTL or callback

 #### options.onkickout
 Type: `Function`